-Localizing the program
+Localising the program

-While the BGCA Innovate program is offered to Clubs, each organization and community has unique requirements.
+While the BGCA Innovate programme is offered to Clubs, each organisation and community has unique requirements.
 It's important to BGCA that individual Club leaders and staff design programming to meet their specific needs.
-Based on experience, staff are refining and reimagining elements of the program to maximize its impact in their communities.
+Based on experience, staff are refining and re-imagining elements of the programme to maximise its impact in their communities.
 Some Clubs have developed sequenced learning opportunities where cohorts of youth code and design app prototypes, produce podcasts or documentaries, or create with digital arts through weekly classes and camp experiences.
 Others are offering drop-in workshops that invite youth to create and code - igniting interest and innovation.